 The best lightweight rectangular sleeping bag can even be joined to another sleeping bag if one bag has a “right-hand” zipper and the other a “left-hand” zipper, creating a lightweight double sleeping bag.
 The zippers also need to be the same size, style and roughly the same length to create lightweight double sleeping bags.

 Of course when backpacking, travelling or hiking, along with your tent, your sleeping bag is likely to be one of the heaviest and bulkiest items you take camping, so you want the lightest sleeping bag you can find that still meets all your requirements.
-Sleeping bags come in a range of weights from the ultra lightweight sleeping bags for backpacking at around 1 pound to 3 + pounds (450 g to 1.5 kg) .
-In the table above as I have listed the weights of the all the sleeping bags in this guide.
+Sleeping bags come in a range of weights from the ultra-lightweight sleeping bags for backpacking at around 1 pound to 3 + pounds (450 g to 1.5 kg).
+In the table above, I have listed the weights of all the sleeping bags in this guide.

-Just keep in mind that usually the lighter the sleeping bag, the more it’s going to cost.
-I have provided a range of top rated lightweight sleeping bags in a range of price brackets to suit all kinds of budgets.
+Just keep in mind that usually, the lighter the sleeping bag, the more it’s going to cost.
+I have provided a range of top-rated lightweight sleeping bags in a variety of price brackets to suit all kinds of budgets.

 Above we have covered the main features of a good quality sleeping bags, but the best light weight sleeping bag will come with many additional features to increase your comfort.